Sponsoring a Visiting Professor or Researcher

 Entry Requirements & Check-in:

 Your J-1 Exchange Visitor must enter the US within 30 days of the start date of the DS2019.
 Once the Exchange Visitor arrives he or she will need to make an appointment with the Associate Director of OIP for a mandatory check-in.
 Appointments can be made from the OIP home page.

 If your J-1 Exchange Visitor is not receiving funds from the University of Maine you must complete a Person of Interest form with the Office of Human Resources.
 This will allow the visitor to be coded in MaineStreet, giving him or her greater access to University of Maine academic resources.
-You can download the Person of Interest Form here but it must be returned to Payroll via fax at 561-3456.
+You can download the Person of Interest Form.
+Return it to HR following instructions on page 2 of the form.